Join Here | Log In

 Is it safe to use iodine nasal rinse or gargle every day?
 A study in JAMA on Covid patients who gargled with a 1% iodine solution 4 times a day found that some of the iodine was absorbed and caused TSH (thyroid) levels to rise for a couple of days.
 However, once the patients stopped gargling with iodine 4 times a day, the TSH levels returned to normal.[ref]

-Quercetin:
+4) Quercetin:

-Melatonin:
+5) Melatonin:

 Melatonin is produced in high levels at night, but it is more than just a sleep hormone.
 Melatonin is also important in the way your immune system works by modulating the immune response.
 Clinical trials of melatonin have shown that it reduces symptom progression, days of illness, and death[ref][ref][ref] Melatonin was one of the first ‘drugs’ that computer models showed in March of 2020 that would target SARS-CoV-2.[ref]

 Blocking blue light from screens and LED lights for two hours before bedtime can increase your overnight melatonin production.
 Taking low-dose, time-released melatonin can also boost your levels.
-(More on melatonin and immune response)

-Zinc:
+6) Zinc:

 While zinc is important for fighting off all types of infections, it can specifically inhibit the replication of the Covid virus.
 Several clinical trials have found that zinc, usually in conjunction with other nutriceuticals such as quercetin or resveratrol, is effective in reducing viral load and decreasing days of symptoms.[ref]
-(More on zinc and genetics)

-Vitamin D:
+7) Vitamin D:

 While the headlines talk a lot about vitamin D, the research really points to not being deficient.
 Adding lots of vitamin D once you’re sick hasn’t been shown to have much effect.[ref]
 So if you have low levels, either get sun exposure or take vitamin D before respiratory illness season.

-N-acetylcysteine (NAC):
+8) N-acetylcysteine (NAC):

 A meta-analysis that pooled data from ~20,000 participants found that NAC supplementation reduced mortality in covid by 40%.[ref]
-Other studies show that NAC (600 mg/2x/day) may work to prevent covid symptoms and infection.[ref]
+Other studies show that NAC (600 mg/2x/day) may work to prevent Covid symptoms and infection.[ref]

-Common Cold and Respiratory Tract Infections:
+Common Cold and Respiratory Tract Infections: 6 Research-backed Options

 The common cold is a general term applied to symptoms of several different respiratory viruses, including coronaviruses, rhinoviruses, adenoviruses, RSV (respiratory syncytial virus), and bocaviruses.[ref]
 Many of the Covid coronavirus prevention strategies likely work for common colds as well.

-Get enough sleep:
+1) Get enough sleep:

 Getting less than 6 hours of sleep per night increases the risk of catching a cold by 4-fold.[ref]
 This means that getting to bed on time is really important during cold and flu season.
+Prioritize your sleep environment and reduce your exposure to blue light for an hour before bedtime to increase melatonin production.

-Melatonin:
+2) Melatonin:

-Gargling:
+3) Gargling:

-There are tons of studies on daily gargling to prevent respiratory illnesses.
+There are tons of studies showing that daily gargling helps to prevent respiratory illnesses.
 For example, a study of Japanese children found that gargling with either green tea or plain water reduced the risk of respiratory illness by 30-40%.[ref]
+Another study found that gargling with salt water reduced the duration of colds by a couple of days.
+Moreover, gargling also reduces transmission, so you won’t be sharing the cold with everyone in your household.[ref]

-Vitamin C:
+4) Vitamin C:

 Studies on vitamin C for reducing the risk of the common cold show mixed results – depending on the study group and the amount of vitamin C taken.
 One recent study on Korean army personnel found that 6g of vitamin C per day reduced the risk of colds by 80%. [ref] A meta-analysis of studies in kids under the age of 6 found that vitamin C didn’t prevent colds but it did reduce the duration of the cold.[ref]

-Vitamin D:
+5) Vitamin D:

 A prospective, randomized, double-blind, placebo-controlled trial (the gold standard) found that daily vitamin D supplementation for 16 weeks reduced the duration and severity of respiratory infections in adults aged 45-74.[ref]
+Vitamin D is an immune system modulator.
+It is likely only helpful to supplement with vitamin D if you are low in it, so you may want to get a blood test done first to check your vitamin D levels.

-Honey:
+6) Honey:

-Influenza: Beating the flu
+Influenza: 9 Research-backed Solutions for Beating the Flu

-Gargling and nasal rinse:
+1) Gargling and nasal rinse:

 Researchers found that iodine throat spray or iodine gargle (both containing 0.23% iodine) would kill the avian flu virus within 10 seconds of application.